ibm-cloud-docs/containers/cs_encrypt.md

 **With a KMS provider, do I control the encryption in my cluster?**<br>
 Yes.
 When you enable a KMS provider in your cluster, your own KMS root key is used to encrypt data in etcd, including the LUKS secrets.
 Using your own encryption root key adds a layer of security to your etcd data and Kubernetes secrets and gives you more granular control of who can access sensitive cluster information.
 For more information, see the [overview](#encrypt_ov) and your KMS provider's documentation, such as [{{site.data.keyword.keymanagementserviceshort}} envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).

+**Can I use all the features of the KMS provider with my cluster?**<br>
+Review the following known limitations:
+* Customizing the IP addresses that are allowed to connect to your {{site.data.keyword.keymanagementservicefull}} instance is not supported.

 <br />